 The day's programme will include speakers and poster sessions from 9 am to 5 pm, followed by drinks reception.

-Registration closes on Friday 22 February.
+Registration closed on Wednesday 27 February.
 Please note that you do need to register even if you are submitting a poster abstract.

 Call for posters